When we talk about the eucalyptus plant, we get an image of the tall, slender plant that usually rises above 60 to 80 feet.

 If you ask most people, can they grow eucalyptus plants indoors?
 The most common answer will be a broad curiosity in their eyes.
 There are smaller varieties of eucalyptus that can be planted indoors.

 Let’s explore further if you should plant eucalyptus indoor and which type you should plant.

 What Does Eucalyptus Look Like?

-Eucalyptus is a large tall tree which is native to Australia.
+Eucalyptus is a large tall tree that is native to Australia.
 It’s part of the Myrtaceae family, but some of its variety comes in small size.
 It has a very shiny blue-gray color bark foliage.
 When you peel off the bar underneath it, you see yellow color patches.

 If you cut the outer foliage of eucalyptus, it produces the resin, which oozes through the tree.
 Many people also call it a gum tree.

-Eucalyptus is the most planted tree on the planet due to its ability to fast growth in any harsh weather conditions.
+Eucalyptus is the most planted tree on the planet due to its ability to fast grow in any harsh weather conditions.
 It has over 800 different species and has a wide variety of use.

 Can You Grow The Eucalyptus Plant Indoor?